Windows81/Roblox-Freedom-Distribution/README.md

 # Rōblox: Freedom Distribution
+#WINDOWS 81 BRO ADD ME ON DISCORD MY DC IS: twig6843.
 A Rōblox 'revival' framework built with Python; tested on Python 3.10 and 3.12.

 Adapted from the [Rōblox Filtering Disabled](https://jetray.itch.io/roblox-filtering-disabled) project by Jetray, et al.